-With this specification, HBi gives information about spatial proximity for every M&A transaction.
-A positive value for HBi means that the actual target was closer to the acquirer than the average of possible targets, i.e. the acquirer displayed a home bias.
-Negative values occur when the realized target is farer away from the buyer than the average hypothetical target.
+With this specification, HB_i gives information about spatial proximity for every M&A transaction.
+A positive value for HB_i means that the actual target is closer to the acquirer than the average of possible targets, i.e. the acquirer displays a home bias.
+Negative values occur when the realized target is farther away from the buyer than the average hypothetical target.
 Summarizing all the deals, we would expect a mean value of zero when the choice of the buyer is spatially indifferent.
-Figure 6 shows the frequency distribution of HBi for a portfolio size of more than 30 targets, i.e. 29 potential targets and the actual target.
-In order to prevent a distortion by extreme values, the Federal States Alaska and Hawaii as well as Puerto Rico were excluded.
+Figure 6 shows the frequency distribution of HB_i for a portfolio size of more than 30 targets, i.e. 29 potential targets and the actual target.